CodeMode1/llm_engineering_notes/llm_engineering_notes.md

 - In cloud computing:
 > Providers offer VM instances named after A100, sometimes called "A100 boxes".
 >

+## Instruct variants of models (Chat)

+Many models have a variant that has been trained for use in Chats.
+These are typically labelled with the word "Instruct" at the end.
+They have been trained to expect prompts with a particular format that includes system, user and assistant prompts.

+There is a utility method apply_chat_template that will convert from the messages list format we are familiar with, into the right input prompt for this model.

+tokenizer = AutoTokenizer.from_pretrained('meta-llama/Meta-Llama-3.1-8B-Instruct', trust_remote_code=True)

+messages = [
+    {"role": "system", "content": "You are a helpful assistant"}, {"role": "user", "content": "Tell a light-hearted joke for a room of Data Scientists"}
+  ]

+prompt = tokenizer.apply_chat_template(messages, tokenize=False, add_generation_prompt=True)
+print(prompt)

 ## Fine tuning